 Interstate 670 Kansas / Missouri

-Designated the Jay B. Dillingham Freeway, Interstate 670 is a short urban connector linking Interstate 70 in Kansas City, Kansas with Interstate 70 and U.S. 71 at the southeast corner of Downtown Kansas City, Missouri.
-I-670 provides a direct east-west route for through traffic along I-70 as the parent route loops north around the Central Business District.
+Designated the Jay B. Dillingham Freeway, Interstate 670 is a short urban connector linking I-70 in Kansas City, Kansas with I-70 and U.S. 71 at the southeast corner of Downtown Kansas City, Missouri.
+I-670 provides a direct route for through traffic along I-70 as the parent route loops north around the Central Business District.

-The Dillingham Freeway travels along a viaduct from the Kansas River bridge and I-70 east to Interstate 35 and the Alphabet Loop.
+The Dillingham Freeway travels along a viaduct from the Kansas River bridge and I-70 east to I-35 and the Alphabet Loop.
 The Alphabet Loop is the nickname given to the belt route encircling Downtown Kansas City along the combination of I-35, I-70, U.S. 71 and I-670.
 All off-ramps along the loop are numbered as Exit 2 with lettered suffixes from A to Z. Interstate 670 makes up the south leg of the loop as it passes below Kansas City Convention Center through a pair of tunnels to the immediate east of I-35.
-The remainder of I-670 travels below-grade freeway with a 45 mile per hour speed limit to Interstate 70, U.S. 40 and U.S. 71 by the Paseo West community.
+The remainder of I-670 travels below grade with a 45 mile per hour speed limit to Interstate 70, U.S. 24/40 and U.S. 71 by the Paseo West community.

-Interstate 670 was approved by AASHTO between Kansas City, Kansas and Kansas City, Missouri on June 30, 1970.
-The Missouri Highway Commission plan to build an eight tenths of a mile section of six-lane elevated highway was approved by the U.S. Department of Transportation on December 27, 1971.
+Interstate 670 was approved by the American Association of State Highway Officials (AASHO) between Kansas City, Kansas and Kansas City, Missouri on June 30, 1970.
+The Missouri Highway Commission plan to build an eight tenths of a mile section of six lane elevated highway was approved by the U.S. Department of Transportation on December 27, 1971.
 The project cost $12.5 million and was 90 percent federally funded.1

-I-670 was extended east over the south leg of the Alphabet Loop when Interstate 35 was relocated to run along the north and west legs of the downtown belt route.
-Missouri applied to AAHSTO for these route changes on November 15, 1975.
+I-670 was extended east over the south leg of the Alphabet Loop when Interstate 35 was relocated to run along the north and west legs of the Downtown belt route.
+Missouri applied to the American Association of State Highway officials (AASHTO) for these route changes on November 15, 1975.
 Action on I-670 was deferred at that time while the I-35 relocation was approved on November 12, 1976.

 Approved by voters in 1973, the Kansas City Convention Center was located wholly north of Interstate 670 between Broadway and Wyandotte Street in southwest Downtown when it opened in 1976.
 A major expansion project for the complex broke ground on October 24, 1991 to more than double the size of the Bartle Hall exhibit space.5 Supported by four 260 foot pylons, the new Bartle Hall was constructed above Interstate 670 between Broadway and Central Street.
 The $144.4 million facility was formally opened by the city during a ribbon cutting ceremony held on September 24, 1994.6 A second lid over Interstate 670 would be added later.